Digital Media Overview

 - ... and others as needed

 For those students planning to use their own computers with Adobe Software, please be aware of suggested requirements.
-Ideally, you would want a computer (PC or MAC) with adequate hard-disk space/speed (at least 7200RPM or SSD), at least 8GB RAM (16GB suggested), a fast processor (Intel i5/i7), a decently sized monitor (15+ inches) and a quality graphics card (2GB+ NVIDIA GPU with CUDA suggested).
+Ideally, you would want a computer (PC or MAC) with adequate hard-disk space/speed (512GB+ SSD highly suggested), at least 8GB RAM (16GB suggested), a fast processor (Intel i5/i7), a decently sized monitor (15+ inches) and a quality graphics card (2GB+ NVIDIA GPU with CUDA suggested).
 Premiere Pro system requirements are a good starting point.

 Online Digital Media Courses